rsokl/noggin/docs/source/workflow.rst

     with open('plotter.pkl', 'wb') as f:
         pickle.dump(plotter.to_dict(), f, protocol=-1)

-We can now easily load out pickled plotter and recreate our plot as we left it via :func:`~noggin.plotter.LivePlot.from_dict`
+We can now easily load our pickled plotter and recreate our plot as we left it, via :func:`~noggin.plotter.LivePlot.from_dict`

 .. code::